Campaign against Highgate Rabbit Farm: Incidents

 On 6 January 2008, the Animal Liberation Front raided Highgate farm and removed 129 rabbits.
-A quad bike, lawnmower, van and a sports car were also reported to have been paintstripped and glued, causing £100,000 worth of damage.
+A quad bike, lawnmower, van and a sports car were also reported to have been paint stripped and glued, causing £100,000 worth of damage.
 The ALF said they carried out the raid to stop the rabbits being sold to laboratories such as Huntingdon Life Sciences and other universities in the UK.
 Following the raid, in April 2009, the farm installed a £60,000 security system to deter potential intruders.

 On 27 July 2009, half a dozen SHAC activists set up at protest camp for a few days 100 yards from the farm.
 In September that year, as part of a Global Week of Action Against Laboratory Animal Breeders, 400 campaigners from SHAC gathered outside the farm.
 Over 100 police officers were deployed from over five forces, although the day passed peacefully with no arrests.
 The protest was hailed by campaigners as a success, bringing the farm to local attention.

 On 19 July 2010 a Mercedes-Benz Sprinter van left at the farm was set on fire, destroying the vehicle.
 Eight rabbits inside the van died during the attack.
 Two men were later arrested on suspicion of arson and blackmail.
 A group called the Militant Forces Against HLS said they had gathered information to use against the farm in the future.
 In response, the owner, Geoff Douglas, said he runs a legitimate business, that most of the animals go to test vaccines for both humans and animals, and he believes he is saving tens of thousands of lives.

+On 5 July 2011, members of the "Provisional RSPCA" went to Highgate Farm, broke into the conservatory and set fire to the inside of the owner home, using a incendiary device setting fire in the building and a transport van in other part of the farm.
+The group claimed the attack in a statement published in BiteBack website.